 - SKIL 5280-01 Circular Saw

 - Makita XSS02Z Circular Saw

 The circular saw power tool market is full of models that claim to be top of the pack – yet I’ve done my best to review the circular saws that are the best to make purchasing your next circular saw a fun activity rather than a chore.

 For added convenience, I’ve provided an overview of each model, so you can make your decision easier.
 Finally, let us know what you’ve chosen by adding a comment in the section at the bottom of this article.

 We start our review of the best circular saws with one of the best and most renowned names in the business, DeWalt.

-The DeWalt DWE575SB saw is amongst the top of the class when it comes to circular saws, and it’s to no surprise as to why it attracts so many positive reviews from the hobbyist and professional community, both online, and on-site.
+The DeWalt DWE575SB saw is amongst the top of the class when it comes to circular saws, and it’s no surprise why it attracts so many positive reviews from the hobbyist and professional community both online and on-site.